Gloria Castillo: Television

 Castillo was signed by MGM production manager Harry Joe Brown in 1954.
-She first appeared on television on the General Electric Theater (1954) and in an episode of I'm A Fool (1954).
+She first appeared on television on the General Electric Theater (1954) in the episode I'm A Fool.
 Later she was in episodes of Disneyland (1959), The Millionaire (1959), Zorro (1959), and Bat Masterson (1960).

 Film

 Castillo's first movie roles were in 1955 in The Night of the Hunter and The Vanishing American.
 Most frequently Castillo can be seen in sci-fi and B-movie films made in the late 1950s.
 Some of the titles in which she appears are Invasion of the Saucer Men (1957), Reform School Girl (1957) and Teenage Monster (1958).

 Clothing business

 In the 1960s, Castillo and her husband began Chessa Davis, a women's clothing company.
 Skirts designed by her were featured in fashion magazines and sold in department stores.

 Personal life

 Castillo married Hollywood writer, producer, and director Ellis Kadison.
-Her brother is actor Leo Castillo, who achieved fame under the name of Leo Carrillo.
+Her brother is actor Leo Castillo.
 Her second child is singer-songwriter Joshua Kadison.